 An organisation should value their employees.
 Even if the people are low in their rank, it’s important to take feedback from them as every employee is valuable.
 If you find a diamond in the rough, it’s important to hone its potential.
 Executive development programs are important as they help identify areas for advancement.

 Teams can struggle greatly if they don’t have an able leader at the helm of the ship.
 Executive development programs can help companies upskill leaders.
 It can even help existing leaders improve their leadership skills and help them advance in their roles.
 This is vital as in today’s scenario, business leaders are tested in unimaginable ways.

-But what is executive development?
+But what are executive development programs?

 A learning opportunity that is presented as a simple opportunity that is thrown open for managers who work at various levels.
 It’s an attempt to enhance managerial performance by sharing knowledge, substituting attitudes or expanding skill levels.
 The main focus of the program is not just to improve current performance at work but to prepare them for any challenges in the future.

 A leader who can view a problem differently and look at things from a unique angle can bring in a refreshing view of any problem.
-The aim of this program is to build the capabilities of people and prepare them for further career growth.
-There is a stark difference between development and training as it focuses on things that will help better the physical aspects of the performance.
+The aim of executive development program is to build the capabilities of people and prepare them for further career growth.
+There is a stark difference between executive development and training as it focuses on things that will help better the physical aspects of the performance.
 It can be viewed as training that can help managers to acquire conceptual and theoretical knowledge in an organized manner.

 Here are some reasons why you would need an executive development programme: